All Products

 Import task adaptation

--- Import task for the original physical partitioned table
+-- Original: physical partitioned table

 CREATE TABLE user_profile_202505 PARTITION OF user_profile FOR VALUES IN ('202505');